 We’ve rated this recipe as EASY, but it borders on moderate difficulty.
 The reason it borders on moderate is that it requires mixing the cornmeal with hot water and flipping it at the right time while frying it can be challenging.

-There are as many ways to cook hot water cornbread as there are home cooks in the Southern United States.
+There are as many ways to cook hot water cornbread as home cooks in the Southern United States.
 Right or wrong, this is the way we like to do it when we’re out camping.

 Cooking Your Hot Water Cornbread